 The new emperor, Zhu Qiyu, sinisterly decided to send only a sedan chair and two horses to meet the released emperor - a major loss of face for the dethroned Zhengtong Emperor.
 He would never forget or forgive this massive embarrassment and it played an essential driver for his coup seven years later.

-Zhu Qiyu seized his brother, the former emperor, along with his empress when they made it back to the imperial capital.
-They were installed in the southern palace of The Forbidden City and held captive there.
+Zhu Qiyu seized his brother, the former emperor, when he made it back to the imperial capital.
+He was installed in the southern palace of The Forbidden City and held captive there along with his wife, Empress Qian, who opted to go into house arrest with her husband.

-They were kept totally incommunicado from the rest of the palace, basically living their lives as virtual prisoners -albeit on First Class.
-It took seven years and a good opportunity for the former emperor to take back the reign in a coup d'etat.
+They were kept totally incommunicado from the rest of the palace, basically living their lives as virtual prisoners.
+It took almost seven years and a good opportunity for the former emperor to take back the reign in a coup d'etat.

 The dethroned Jingtai Emperor was demoted to the title of prince and died shortly after.
 Rumors have it that he was strangled to death - possibly with a little "help" from his older brother.